A framework of Rogers-Ramanujan identities and their arithmetic properties: Introduction

-In this paper we give a satisfactory answer to this question by showing that the Rogers--Ramanujan and Andrews--Gordon identities are special cases\footnote{This result was obtained by the third author.} of a doubly-infinite family of $q$-identities arising from the Kac--Moody algebra $\A_{2n}^{(2)}$ for arbitrary $n$.
+In \cite{ASW99} (see also \cite{FFW08,Warnaar06}) some results concerning the above question were obtained, resulting in Rogers--Ramanujan-type identities for $\A_2^{(1)}$.
+The approach of \cite{ASW99} does not in any obvious manner extend to $\A_n^{(1)}$ for all $n$, and this paper aims to give a more complete answer.
+By using a level-$m$ Rogers--Selberg identity for the root system $\C_n$ as recently obtain by Bartlett and the third author \cite{BW13}, we show that the Rogers--Ramanujan and Andrews--Gordon identities are special cases of a doubly-infinite family of $q$-identities arising from the Kac--Moody algebra $\A_{2n}^{(2)}$ for arbitrary $n$.
 In their most compact form, the ``sum-sides'' are expressed in terms of Hall--Littlewood polynomials $P_{\la}(x;q)$ evaluated at infinite geometric progressions (see Section~\ref{Sec_HL} for definitions and further details), and the ``product-sides'' are essentially products of modular theta functions.
 We shall present four pairs $(a,b)$ such that for all $m,n \geq 1$ we have an identity of the form

 To make this precise, we fix notation for \textit{integer partitions}, nonincreasing sequences of nonnegative integers with at most finitely many nonzero terms.
 For a partition $\la=(\la_1,\la_2,\dots)$, we let $\abs{\la}:=\la_1+\la_2+\cdots$, and we let $2\la:=(2\la_1,2\la_2,\dots)$.
 We also require $\la'$, the \textit{conjugate} of $\la$, the partition which is obtained by transposing the Ferrers--Young diagram of $\la$.
 Finally, for convenience we let